AbdullahDemirkol/Docker/README.md

     docker-compose down
 ```

-This project was made with the help of [gökhan kandemirin's docker tutorial project](https://github.com/gkandemi/docker) and is a reproduction of [that project](https://github.com/gkandemi/docker).
+This project was made with the help of [Gökhan Kandemir's docker tutorial project](https://github.com/gkandemi/docker) and is a reproduction of [that project](https://github.com/gkandemi/docker).